 The first thing to know is where to look for your lost item.
 There are three distinct possibilities, depending on where you lost your valuable:

 Items Lost in the Terminals & Parking Areas

-If you lose an item anywhere in the airport, including the parking garage, but excluding the security checkpoint line, you need to contact the airport lost and found directly.
+If you lose an item anywhere in, for example, Charlotte's CLT airport, including the parking garage, but excluding the security checkpoint line, you need to contact the airport lost and found directly.
 Call the airport asking for the lost and found department and describe to them the item you lost.
 Airport officials will check to see if the item is in the lost and found.
-Some airports have an online form you can fill out to locate your lost item at the airport lost and found location. iFly has lost and found contact info for many airports.
+Some airports have an online form you can fill out to locate your lost item at the airport lost and found location. iFly has lost and found contact info for many airports, from ATL, to XNA.
 You can search for your airport and located the 'lost & found' page directly from the iFly homepage.

 TSA lost and found differs from that offered by airports or even airlines.
 The left item recovery that TSA operates is strictly for travelers who have left an item in the security checkpoint bins during the security screening process.
 In between taking off your belt, emptying pockets, removing outerwear and jewelry, taking off your shoes, and removing electronics from their security cases, it is possible that something is going to be left behind at some point.

 If you believe you left something in a bin or on the conveyor at the security checkpoint, you must contact the Transportation Security Administration.
 The TSA website (for lost & found)) features a list of contacts for every airport in the country, arranged by state.
 By visiting this site and clicking on the state from which you departed, you will find the TSA airport contact information you need.